Immigrant-DE logoEmigrantDE

 I'm a simple emigrant and I love to travel

-Every time I travel I make notes, photos, and other drafts for posts; it's become a habit and happens automatically.
-And then I hardly publish any posts about trips.
-I don't know why, but as much as I love traveling, I'm just as lazy to talk about it afterwards.
+Every time during a trip I take notes, photos, and other drafts for posts; it’s become a habit and happens automatically.
+And then I hardly ever post about trips.
+I don’t know why, but as much as I love riding, I’m just as lazy to tell about it afterward.
 Even to my girlfriends in voice messages.
 In general, I stopped hoping for a separate post about each place, but the sun is shining, the weather is inviting, holidays are ahead.
-So here’s a selection of beautiful and cute towns you can visit from Frankfurt by public transport and regional trains, either for just one day or for a long weekend.
-Heidelberg – one of the most beautiful cities in Germany, with the legendary castle on the hillside and the country’s oldest university.
-A walk along the old bridge over the Neckar with a view of the river and cozy streets will surely please you.
-Bad Nauheim – a resort town with thermal springs.
-We came there after work just to stroll, and there suddenly Elvis Presley was on the bridge.
-It turns out he served there and, as befits a small town, a reminder of that everywhere.
+So here is a collection about beautiful and cute towns you can visit from Frankfurt by public transport and S-Bahn trains in at least one day, or for a long weekend.
+Heidelberg – one of the most beautiful cities in Germany, with a legendary castle on a hillside and the country’s oldest university.
+A stroll along the old bridge over the Neckar with a view of the river and cozy streets will surely please you.
+Bad Nauheim – a spa town with thermal springs.
+We came there after work to stroll, and there Elvis Presley was on the bridge.
+It turns out he served there and, as befits a small town, a reminder of it is everywhere.
 Karlsruhe – one of the sunniest cities in Germany, very green.
-The city layout is such that all streets lead to the Ducal Palace.
-Great for walks, visiting modern museums, and relaxing in nature.
+The city’s layout is such that all streets lead to the ducal palace.
+Great place for walks, visits to modern museums, and resting in nature.
 Rüdesheim am Rhein – one of the most romantic towns on the Rhine.
-Narrow streets, wine taverns, and a cable car to the Niederwald monument create a fairy-tale atmosphere.
+Narrow lanes, wine taverns and a cable car to the Niederwald monument create a fairy-tale atmosphere.
 We took the Romantik Tour, highly recommended; you can take it with friends.
-Koblenz – a scenic city at the confluence of the Rhine and Moselle.
-Here you can stroll along the promenade, admire the German Corner, and ride the cable car up to Ehrenbreitstein Fortress for panoramic views of the valley.
+Koblenz – picturesque city at the confluence of the Rhine and Moselle.
+Here you can stroll along the embankment, admire the Deutsches Eck, and ride a cable car to the Ehrenbreitstein Fortress with panoramic views of the valley.
 Idstein – a small historic town with beautiful half-timbered houses and the Witch’s Tower.
-Ideal for a relaxed stroll and atmospheric coffee on the old square.
+Ideal for a leisurely stroll and atmospheric coffee on the old square.
 I also love their flea markets, whether in summer or at Christmas.
-Limburg an der Lahn – a Gothic cathedral, cobbled streets, and houses of dark timber.
-The town seems to have stepped out of the pages of a medieval fairy tale.
+Limburg an der Lahn – Gothic cathedral, cobbled streets and houses of dark timber.
+The town seems to have stepped out of a medieval fairy tale.
 I really like that.
-Mainz – a relatively large city with historic cathedrals, wine taverns, and street festivals.
-One of the oldest cities in the country; here you’ll find the famous cathedral and the Gutenberg Museum – the inventor of the printing press.
-Wiesbaden – an elegant spa town with hot springs and beautiful 19th-century architecture.
-Ideal for relaxed strolls.
-And if you want some action, you can go to the casino, just don’t lose all your savings there like Dostoevsky.
-Eppstein – and a whole bunch of other small picturesque towns, nestled in the greenery of the Taunus.
-In Eppstein you can see the castle ruins and, as usual: narrow streets, old houses, and beautiful trails for walking—a summer combo for a quick nature escape.
-Write your variants in the comments, or drop photos from these places, or criticize.
-In short, write something there; I’m curious to learn about you! #top5 #frankfurt #German_trips
+Mainz – relatively large city with historic cathedrals, wine taverns, street festivals.
+One of the oldest cities in the country, here is the famous cathedral and the Gutenberg Museum – the inventor of the printing press.
+Wiesbaden – elegant spa town with hot springs and beautiful 19th-century architecture.
+Perfect for relaxed strolls.
+And if you crave action, you can visit the casino, just don’t lose all your savings there like Dostoevsky did.
+Eppstein – and a whole bunch of other small picturesque towns, bathed in the greenery of the Taunus.
+In Eppstein you can look at the castle ruins and, as usual: narrow lanes, old houses and beautiful trails for hiking – a summer combo for a short nature getaway.
+Write in the comments your options, or drop photos from these places or critique.
+In short, write something there; I’m curious to learn more about you! #top5 #frankfurt #German_trips